-Nonprofit organizations often use many volunteers to carry out their mission.
-However, a nonprofit is also a business and must have qualified staff who will commit to operating and maintaining the business side of the operation.
+Charitable nonprofit organizations often use many volunteers to carry out their mission.
+However, a nonprofit is also a business and must have qualified paid staff who will commit to operating and maintaining the business side of the operation and deliver its services.

-However, since nonprofits exist to benefit the needy, it seems contradictory to pay money to the staff rather than supporting the organization's cause directly.
-While the staff keeps the organization operational so that it can continue its mission, it's not an easy task to determine a pay level that attracts qualified candidates while not spending precious funds on overpaying salaries.
+Since nonprofits exist to benefit societal needs, it sometimes seems contradictory to pay money to the staff rather than supporting the organization's cause directly.
+But, the staff keeps the organization operational so that it can continue its mission.
+Paid staff for most charities seems essential.
+However, it's not an easy task to determine a pay level that attracts qualified candidates while not spending precious funds on overpaying salaries.

 Yes.
-State law (which governs the nonprofit incorporation) and the IRS (which regulates the tax-exempt status) allow a nonprofit to pay reasonable salaries to officers, employees, or agents for services rendered to further the nonprofit corporation's tax-exempt purposes.
+Both state law (which governs the nonprofit incorporation) and the IRS (which regulates the tax-exempt status ) allow a nonprofit to pay reasonable salaries to officers, employees, or agents for services rendered to further the nonprofit corporation's tax-exempt purposes .

-For example, an equine therapy nonprofit pays an Executive Director, an accountant, a fundraiser, a volunteer coordinator, and a therapist.
-Volunteers take care of the grounds and attend to horses at the nonprofit's sprawling ranch.
-They even provide some of the therapy to the physically challenged children, who come to ride the horses.
-This small organization makes a good example of a combined staff and volunteer effort.
+For example, a hypothetical equine therapy nonprofit might pay an Executive Director, an accountant, a fundraiser, a volunteer coordinator, and a therapist.
+Volunteers may take care of the grounds and attend to horses at the nonprofit's sprawling ranch.
+They may even provide some of the therapy to the physically challenged children, who come to ride the horses.
+Such an organization represents an example of a well-integrated workforce of both paid staff and volunteers.

 Each nonprofit organization must assess and decide when it is time to hire employees, how many, and for what jobs.